 Low Back Pain: Why You Should Get Physical Therapy First

-In an era when back pain is often over-treated, due in part to unhelpful imaging scans (like x-rays) that may lead to unnecessary surgery, narcotics, and higher costs, physical therapy is a proven and cost-effective treatment option that you should consider as a first choice.
+Unfortunately, back pain is often over-treated, due in part to unhelpful imaging scans (like x-rays) that may lead to unnecessary surgery, narcotics (including opioids), and higher costs, physical therapy is a proven and cost-effective treatment option that you should consider as a first choice.

 Studies show that early physical therapy for low back pain significantly lowers the total scope and cost of care.

-Here's why you should consider getting physical therapy first:
+Here's why you should consider getting physical therapy first for low back pain: